 - seek to settle any preliminary disputes between the Committee and members;

-- following paragraph 27(i) above, consider the accounts of the Club and approve them if he or she considers them to be in order;
+- following paragraph 22(i) above, consider the accounts of the Club and approve them if he or she considers them to be in order;

-- be available to represent and speak for the Club in the public forum, and before the University and the University authorities.
+- be available to represent and speak for the Club in the public forum, and before the University authorities.

 - The members of the Committee shall be elected by the members of the Club annually, and shall be eligible for re‑election.
-The members of the Club may appoint several individuals jointly to hold one of the Offices, but must not allow any individual to hold more than one Office at a time.
+The members of the Club shall not appoint several individuals jointly to hold any of the Offices, nor allow any individual to hold more than one Office at a time.
 When electing other members of the Committee each year, the members of the Club shall also appoint a member of Congregation as the Senior Member, and he or she will then be a member of the Committee ex officio.

 - If during the period between the annual elections to offices any vacancies occur amongst the members of Committee, the Committee shall have the power of filling the vacancy or vacancies up to the next Annual General Meeting by co‑optation.

 - Each Office Holder must, on relinquishing his or her appointment, promptly hand to his or her successor in Office (or to another member of the Club nominated by the Committee) all official documents and records belonging to the Club, together with (on request from the Committee) any other property of the Club which may be in his or her possession; and must complete any requirements to transfer authority relating to control of the Club’s bank accounts, building society accounts, or other financial affairs.

 - Without derogating from its primary responsibility, the Committee may delegate its functions to finance and general purposes and other subcommittees which are made up exclusively of members of the Committee.